Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 Your roleplaying efforts can alter an NPC’s attitude, but there might still be an element of chance in the situation.
 For example, your DM can call for a Charisma check at any point during an interaction if he or she wants the dice to play a role in determining an NPC’s reactions.
 Other checks might be appropriate in certain situations, at your DM’s discretion.

 Pay attention to your skill proficiencies when thinking of how you want to interact with an NPC, and stack the deck in your favor by using an approach that relies on your best bonuses and skills.
-If the group needs to trick a guard into letting them into a castle, the rogue who is proficient in [[Deception]] is the best bet to lead the discussion.
-When negotiating for a hostage’s release, the cleric with [[Persuasion]] should do most of the talking.
+If the group needs to trick a guard into letting them into a castle, the rogue who is proficient in [[deception]] is the best bet to lead the discussion.
+When negotiating for a hostage’s release, the cleric with [[persuasion]] should do most of the talking.

 # Resting
 Heroic though they might be, adventurers can't spend every hour of the day in the thick of exploration, social interaction, and combat.
 They need rest--time to sleep and eat, tend their wounds, refresh their minds and spirits for spellcasting, and brace themselves for further adventure.